This post may contain affiliate links. Please read our disclosure for more info.

 Although, given that we save our composting waste maybe the hippie image folks have of us isn’t as far off the mark as we’d like to believe.
-(The above photo probably doesn’t do much to dispel the myth either.)
+(The photo at the top of the page probably doesn’t do much to dispel the myth, either.)

 Okay fine, we’re

 If it’s a balanced, debt-free and uncluttered life you’re after, then downsizing your life will get you there lickety-split.

 Most people are living stressed out lives because they own too much stuff, which is completely ironic since they were convinced the stuff would make them happier.